Your private cloud.

 127.0.0.1; you reach it from a paired phone through the same tunnel transport.
 No domain, no Let's Encrypt, no port-forward. - Built-in latency probe.
 Measure bandwidth and round-trip between any two nodes from the Network page.

-Chat, calls, push — same encrypted block layer.
+Chat and push — same encrypted block layer.

 Encrypted chat & file transfer